gayeongpark/gayeongpark.github.io/_posts/2024-04-30-Object-Oriented-Programming.md

     this.color = color;
     this.ingredient = ingredient;
   }
-  // implementing the bake method as specified in the interface bake() {
+  // Implementing the bake method as specified in the interface bake() {
     console.log(`Baking a ${this.color} bread with ${this.ingredient}`);
   }